Chandogya Upanishad: Atman exists, Svetaketu's education on the key to all knowledge - Tat Tvam Asi

-The Tat Tvam Asi precept emerges in a tutorial conversation between a father and son, Uddalaka Aruni and 24-year-old Śvetaketu Aruneya respectively, after the father sends his boy to school saying "go to school Śvetaketu, as no one in our family has ever gone to school", and the son returns after completing 12 years of school studies.
-The father inquires if Śvetaketu had learnt at school that by which "we perceive what cannot be perceived, we know what cannot be known"? Śvetaketu admits he hasn't, and asks what that is.
+The Tat Tvam Asi dictum emerges in a tutorial conversation between a father and son, Uddalaka Aruni and 24-year-old Śvetaketu Aruneya respectively, after the father sends his boy to study the Vedas, saying "take up the celibate life of a student, for there is no one in our family, my son, who has not studied and is the kind of Brahmin who is so only because of birth."
+The son returns after studying the Vedas for twelve years, "swell-headed [and] arrogant."
+The father inquires if Śvetaketu has asked about that by which "we perceive what cannot be perceived, we know what cannot be known"? Śvetaketu admits he hasn't, and asks what that is.
 His father, through 16 volumes of verses of Chandogya Upanishad, explains.

-Uddalaka states in volume 1 of chapter 6 of the Upanishad, that the essence of clay, gold, copper and iron each can be understood by studying a pure lump of clay, gold, copper and iron respectively.Robert Hume, "Chandogya Upanishad 6.1 - 6.16", The Thirteen Principal Upanishads, Oxford University Press, pp. 240-240 The various objects produced from these materials do not change the essence, they change the form.
+Uddalaka states in volume 1 of chapter 6 of the Upanishad, that the essence of clay, gold, copper and iron each can be understood by studying a pure lump of clay, gold, copper and iron respectively.
+The various objects produced from these materials do not change the essence, they change the form.
 Thus, to understand something, studying the essence of one is the path to understanding the numerous manifested forms.

-The text in volume 2, through Uddalaka, asserts that there is disagreement between people on how the universe came into existence, whether in the beginning there was a Sat (सत्, Truth, Reality, Being) without a second, or whether there was just A-sat (असत्, Nothingness, non-Being) without a second.
-Uddalaka states that it is difficult to comprehend that the universe was born from nothingness, and so he asserts that there was "one Sat only, without a second" in the beginning.
-This one then sent forth heat, to grow and multiply.
-The heat in turn wanted to multiply, so it produced water.
-The water wanted to multiply, so it produced food.
+In volume 2 Uddalaka, rejects the idea that the world was born from the non-existent [a-sat], asserting that "in the beginning this world was simply what is existent [sat]- one only, without a second."
+The existent thought "let me become many," emitting heat.
+From the heat emitted water, which in turn emitted food.

 In the verses of volume 3, Uddalaka asserts that life emerges through three routes: an egg, direct birth of a living being, and as life sprouting from seeds.
 The Sat enters these and gives them individuality, states the Upanishad.
 Heat, food and water nourish all living beings, regardless of the route they are born.
 Each of these nourishment has three constituents, asserts the Upanishad in volumes 4 through 7 of the sixth chapter.
 It calls it the coarse, the medium and the finest essence.
 These coarse becomes waste, the medium builds the body or finest essence nourishes the mind.
 Section 6.7 states that the mind depends on the body and proper food, breath depends on hydrating the body, while voice depends on warmth in the body, and that these cannot function without.